JarryShaw/broapt/docs/sphinx/source/api.core.python.compose.rst

    }

-Besides this, the Bro script composer will also generate/rewrite the
-|config.bro|_ to customise several metrics and to load the scripts as
-specified in the environment variables.
+Besides this, the Bro script composer will also generate/rewrite the :doc:`Bro configurations <api.core.bro.config>` to customise several metrics and to load the scripts as specified in the environment variables.

-.. |config.bro| replace:: ``config.bro``
-.. _config.bro: api.core.bro.html#configurations

 .. note::